xemantic/xemantic-ai/README.md

 * [xemantic-ai-text-diff](https://github.com/xemantic/xemantic-ai-text-diff): Detects differences in text and presents them in the way processable by LLMs, a Kotlin multiplatform library (in progress).
 * [cerebras-cloud-sdk-kotlin](https://github.com/xemantic/cerebras-cloud-sdk-kotlin): Unofficial Kotlin multiplatform variant of the Cerebras API (Cloud SDK) (in progress).

-## List of general projects supporting these AI projects
+## List of other Xemantic projects supporting Xemantic AI projects

 * [xemantic-kotlin-test](https://github.com/xemantic/xemantic-kotlin-test): The power-assert compatible assertions DSL and some other testing goodies.